jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 have noticed that you created a `files/default` directory, that's the first location that `cookbook_file` looks.
-You can create different directories in `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different format per file.
-Now I should mention that `files` is just for _static_ files, not template-ized files.
+You can create different directories in `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different format for different platforms.
+Now I should mention that `files` is just for _static_ files, not templatized files.
 We'll get there in a bit.

 Go ahead and run your `./converge` again, you should see something like this: